gbraad/mscrolls-brahman/ifi/ifi.md

 When an item `X` is dragged from the sidebar menu onto item `Y` in the text.
 See `usewith` reply for details of how the command is built.

+## UCanvas Mode

+This mode is enabled once in the `meta` reply, and instructs the GUI to use the _unified canvas_.

+The _unified canvas_ dispenses with the classic picture roller and combines both the text and graphics into a _single_ space.

+In this mode, the text overlays the graphics so that when text is displayed, the graphic is faded with the text shown overlaid.
+The text is then dismissed by clicking, whereupon the graphic is made visible again.

+There is no text scrolling in this mode and whenever text is displayed and then dismissed, that text is cleared so that only new text is seen thereafter.